It’s that special time of year when we can see the Colorado fall colors tinged in the deciduous trees scattered across the Rocky Mountains.

-Top Places to See the Colorado Fall Colors near Colorado Bear Creek Cabins
+The Best Places to Catch Colorado Fall Foliage Near Our Bear Creek Cabins

 Our first recommendation to catch the fall foliage that is close to Colorado Bear Creek Cabins is the Guanella Pass.

-Located behind Georgetown about 30 minutes away from our cabins, Guanella Pass is a paved scenic drive where some of the best fall colors can be seen:
+Located behind Georgetown about 30 minutes away from our bear creek cabins, Guanella Pass is a paved scenic drive where some of the best fall colors can be seen:

 What we really like about Guanella Pass is that there are a lot of places where you can pull your car over and start walking along the road to really soak in the pallet of colors and take some amazing photos!

 Click here to get directions to Guanella Pass.

 2. Colorado Fall Foliage in Golden Gate Canyon State Park

 Our next favorite spot to catch the Colorado fall colors in the Golden Gate Canyon State Park, run and maintained by Colorado Parks and Wildlife.